-Magnetic resonance imaging (MRI).
+Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
-A spinal MRI may be used to determine if the tumor has spread to the spine.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+A spinal MRI may be used to find out if the tumor has spread to the spine.

-Biopsy.
+Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-For ependymoma, surgery (see Treatment ) is needed to get a sample of tissue.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+For ependymoma, surgery is needed to get a sample of tissue (see Treatment Options ).

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer).
+A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for tumor cells.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 This procedure is generally done after ependymoma is diagnosed and the tumor is removed.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging .
-Learn more about the first steps to take after a diagnosis of cancer .
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is ependymoma, these results also help the doctor describe the tumor; this is called staging and grading.